rgardner/rgardner.github.io/_resources/rust.md

 correct/incorrect examples, to help you better understand the error. e.g.
 `rustc --explain E0382`.
 In addition, I strongly recommend setting up [clippy][clippy] as soon as possible on your projects.
-It guides you to writing idiomatic and performant APIs through static analysis on your Rust projects.
+It guides you to writing idiomatic and performant APIs through static analysis.

-If you are looking for example code in various domains (e.g. error handling, file handling, threads), [Rust by Example][rust-by-example] contains dozens (if not hundreds) of small snippets and example programs.
+If you are looking for example code in various domains (e.g. error handling, files, threads), [Rust by Example][rust-by-example] contains dozens (if not hundreds) of small snippets and example programs.

-Rust has become popular for writing [WebAssembly][wasm] (wasm) web applications because Rust has a rich library ecosystem and does not have a garbage collector.
+Rust has become popular for writing [WebAssembly][wasm] (wasm) web applications because Rust has a rich ecosystem and does not have a garbage collector.
 The ["Rust And WebAssembly" Book][rust-wasm] teaches you everything you need to know to get started writing Rust wasm web apps by walking you through an interactive [Conway's Game of Life][conway] tutorial built in Rust compiled to wasm with a TypeScript-based UI.

 Rust competes with C++ and Go for writing fast I/O-bound applications.
 Rust's async ecosystem has matured tremendously in 2020 after the stabilization of